jandolezal/kiwi-xmas-task/README.md

 ## Test

-There are only few tests covering couple of helper functions, but not the main logic of finding the routes.
+Currently, there are only few tests covering couple of helper functions, but not the main logic of finding the routes.

 `python3 -m unittest test_solution.py`